TuWebO/neuron/README.md

 Reports out of google sheet conected and related data.

 ## Brain
 Google sheet containing the data.
-All other sheets will be syncronized with this data one.
+All other sheets will show data out of this one.
+Is the only sheet that should be edited.

 E.g.: A folder estructure.
 - foo/bar/one.txt